arawxx/torch-utils/README.md

 # torch-utils

 This repository contains useful functions and classes for Deep Learning engineers using PyTorch.

+# Installation

+You can install this package using pip.
+The name of the package in PyPI is **pytorch-utilities**:

+`pip install pytorch-utilities`

 ## Cosine Annealing with Linear Warmup Learning Rate

 Using this scheduler is as simple as using a default PyTorch scheduler.

 Example usage:

 ```python
 import torch
 from torch.optim import AdamW